GET HELP NOW: Call 800-374-HOPE | Apply for Services Online/Solicitar Servicios en Línea

 More than 20 different shifts available, 2-3 hours each.

-Please email [email protected] for more details!
+Please email [email protected] for more details or visit our Black & White Ball page!

 If you see a position that interests you, or if you have any questions about volunteering with Texas Advocacy Project, you can reach the Volunteer Coordinator at [email protected].